shuzhanfan/shuzhanfan.github.io/_posts/2018-05-07-understanding-mathematics-behind-support-vector-machines.md

 Support Vector Machine (SVM) is one of the most powerful out-of-the-box supervised machine learning algorithms.
 Unlike many other machine learning algorithms such as neural networks, you don't have to do a lot of tweaks to obtain good results with SVM.
 I spent quite a time reading articles, blogs, and online materials trying to get the gist of this performant algorithm and found that most of the tutorials out online are explaining SVM from a big overview, while treating the underlying mathematical background as a block box.
 I often still felt confused after I finished reading the whole article.
 What exactly is the problem SVM is trying to solve?
 How do we get the optimal hyperplane?
 How does SVM handle non-linearly separable data?
 Why use kernels?
 To fully understand the answers to these questions, we need to go under the hood and explore the mathematics behind SVMs and understand how they work.

-In this series of blog posts, I will focus on the underlying mathematical part of SVMs and this requires that you have at least some background in linear algebra and optimization theory.
+In this blog post, I will focus on the underlying mathematical part of SVMs and this requires that you have at least some background in linear algebra and optimization theory.

 ## Definitions